Supporting the Royal Flying Doctors Service:

 Our Tree Planting Program:

 In early March 2019, we partnered with OneTreePlanted and pledged to plant one tree for every fabric order we receive through this website.
 By the end of October 2020, we have planted 2113 trees - smashing our goal of planting 2020 trees by the end of 2020!
-How many trees will we plant by the end of 2021?!?
+By the end of June 2021, we had planted 2812 trees!

 Why are we doing this?